Chethan-R-R/NextJsFakeShop/README.md

 ## Description

 A user-friendly and efficient e-commerce platform that uses Fake Store API.
-With a sleek and intuitive user interface, the app allows users to easily search for products add to cart
+With intuitive user interface, the app allows users to easily search for products add to cart

 https://github.com/Chethan-R-R/NextJsFakeShop/assets/119437771/63f2427d-b9f8-4a37-a41e-b6885e60f578